 They’ve only known each other since the beginning of Alivai last year, but Sylvia was already like a sister to her.
-Sylvia’s mother usually brought her over to play two to three times every time her brother goes back to school, but she hadn’t seen Sylvia ever since her brother came back for his long break.
+Sylvia’s mother usually brought her over to play two to three times every time her brother went back to school, but she hadn’t seen Sylvia ever since her brother came back for his long break.
 Even after he returned to school again, Sylvia had not come back to play.
-She missed the older girl very much.
+She had missed the older girl.

 “Hi Anise.”
 Sylvia replied, returning the hug.

 “I miss you too.”

 “Anise, let Sylvia in first.
 Please come in you two.”

 They were still in the doorway.
 Grabbing Sylvia’s hand, she led the older girl inside.

 “Guessh what.
 Guessh what!”
 She excitedly asked as she led Sylvia to the living room.